franciscoxavier04/pm-BIM/docs/system-admin-guide/integrations/nextcloud/oidc-sso/README.md

 ### User authentication

 The requests between OpenProject and Nextcloud usually happen on behalf of a specific user.
-For example when OpenProject requests a file, Nextcloud will need to make sure that the user for whom we download the file had access to it in the first place.
+For example, when OpenProject requests a file, Nextcloud will need to make sure that the user for whom we download the file has access to it in the first place.

 For that to be possible, the user must authenticate in both applications through the same identity provider.

-Additionally the user account has to be created in both systems already at the time of the request.
-Right now this requires users to login to both systems at least once.
-In the future, the initial creations of accounts will also be automated.
+Additionally, the user account has to be created in both systems already at the time of the request.
+Right now this requires users to log in to both systems at least once.
+In the future, the initial creation of accounts will also be automated.

 ### Token compatibility

-The identity provider will need to hand out JWT encoded access tokens that can be validated according to the rules of [RFC 9068](https://www.rfc-editor.org/rfc/rfc9068).
+The identity provider will need to hand out JWT-encoded access tokens that can be validated according to the rules of [RFC 9068](https://www.rfc-editor.org/rfc/rfc9068).
 Such tokens indicate which application they are allowed to be used  in (the so-called Token _Audience_) and can be validated by an application mostly without performing additional web requests to the identity provider.

-It must be possible for OpenProject to obtain an access token that includes the Nexcloud client in the audience and vice versa, to allow making requests between the two applications.
+It must be possible for OpenProject to obtain an access token that includes the Nextcloud client in the audience and vice versa, to allow making requests between the two applications.
 This has to be supported in one of two ways by the identity provider:

-1. It allows to perform _OAuth 2.0 Token Exchange_ according to [RFC 8693](https://www.rfc-editor.org/rfc/rfc8693)
+1. It allows performing _OAuth 2.0 Token Exchange_ according to [RFC 8693](https://www.rfc-editor.org/rfc/rfc8693)
 2. Alternatively, it provides tokens with the necessary audience during initial SSO authentication of the user

 Token exchange is generally the more secure option, since it allows stricter control by the identity provider which application can obtain tokens to make requests to other applications.
 It's usually harder to use leaked access tokens of this kind for privilege escalation.
-However, depending on the provider, the latter option may be easier to set-up.
+However, depending on the provider, the latter option may be easier to set up.

 ### Long-term access

 OpenProject relies on the ability to retain access to issued tokens over a long duration.
-That means issued refresh tokens should not expire under normal circumstances.
-This is usually achieved by requesting a scope called `offline_access` from the identity provider.
+This means that issued refresh tokens should not expire under normal circumstances.
+This is usually achieved by requesting the `offline_access` scope from the identity provider.

 ## 2. Configuring supported identity providers

-The integration between OpenProject and Nextcloud has been tested with the following identity providers and we consider them officially supported:
+The integration between OpenProject and Nextcloud has been tested with the following identity providers, which we consider officially supported:

 * Keycloak
 * Nextcloud Hub

-Other identity providers might work as well, but we only have limited capabilities to help you in setting them up.
-The Keycloak instructions should explain all the general steps necessary to make it work, but the exact way to configure it for your identity provider will most likely be different.
+Other identity providers might work as well, but we have only limited capacity to assist with their setup.
+The Keycloak instructions should explain all the general steps necessary to make it work, but the exact way to configure it for your identity provider will likely differ.

 ### Keycloak

-Keycloak can provide tokens via Token Exchange, as well as immediately after user sign in.
-Using Token Exchange is preferred, but requires to enable two preview features in the Keycloak deployment:
+Keycloak can provide tokens via Token Exchange, as well as immediately after user sign-in.
+Using Token Exchange is preferred, but requires enabling two preview features in the Keycloak deployment:

 * `token-exchange`
 * `admin-fine-grained-authz`